splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 .. meta::
    :description: Learn about MetricSets in Splunk Observability Cloud.
 MetricSets are metrics for traces and spans in Splunk APM.

-MetricSets are key indicators, such as request rate, error rate, and durations, calculated based on your traces and spans in Splunk APM.
+MetricSets are key performance indicators calculated from traces and spans in Splunk APM, like request rate, error rate, and request duration.
 There are 2 categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.

 Monitoring MetricSets are similar to the metric time series (MTS) used in Splunk Infrastructure Monitoring to populate charts and generate alerts.
 See :ref:`metric-time-series` to learn more.
 MetricSets are MTS that are specific to Splunk APM.